icinganalysis/icinganalysis.github.io/content/aedc1dmp.md

 ice accretions on surfaces, as well as modeling the near field of water spray clouds produced by air-atomized water spray nozzles.
 Because of the increased scope of the work, a single report cannot cover all of the work phases.
-Therefore, the present report covers only the continued research and development of water particulate freezing models and their application in a one- dimensional multiphase flow code to predict water spray freezing in ducted air flows.
+Therefore, the present report covers only the continued research and development of water particulate freezing models and their application in a one-dimensional multiphase flow code to predict water spray freezing in ducted air flows.

 There is considerable information on water drop freezing calculations, that will not be described herein.